MayakaApps/Kache/docs/index.md

 ## License

-This library is distributed under the MIT license.
-All the code inside this library is licensed under the MIT license except for the code inside the module `:collections` which is licensed under the Apache 2.0 license or GPL 2.0 with classpath exception.
+All the code inside this library is licensed under Apache License 2.0 unless explicitly stated otherwise.

 ## Contributing